Nina A. Kohn

 Courses Taught

-Nina A. Kohn is a Visiting Professor of Law at Yale Law School.
-She is also the David M. Levy Professor of Law and Associate Dean for Online Education at Syracuse University College of Law, a faculty affiliate with the Syracuse University Aging Studies Institute, and a member of the American Law Institute.
+Nina A. Kohn is a Visiting Professor of Law at Yale Law School, a Distinguished Professor of Law at Syracuse University, and the Board of Advisors Professor of Law at Syracuse University College of Law.
+She is also a faculty affiliate with the Syracuse University Aging Studies Institute, and a member of the American Law Institute, and a Distinguished Scholar in Elder Law with the Solomon Center for Health Law and Policy at Yale Law School.

 She received her J.D., magna cum laude from Harvard Law School and her A.B., summa cum laude, from Princeton University.